 Nicole Claveloux studied at the School of Fine Arts in her native town of Saint-Etienne, in the Loire valley in central France.
 After her studies she moved to Paris, where she started working as an illustrator in 1966.
 Her best-known character, L’insupportable Grabote, appeared in 1973, published by Harlin Quist.
 In 1976 Claveloux created ‘Planche-Neige’ (a play on Snow-White or Blanche-Neige) for the feminist magazine Ah!
 Nana, and started contributing regularly to the comic magazine Métal Hurlant.
 During the 1980s she published a popular range of books for younger children which she wrote and illustrated, including Tout est bon dans le bébé (Everything in the Baby is Good) and Histoires de clounes (Clown Stories).
 In 2005 her modern fairy tale Un roi, une princesse et une pieuvre (A King, A Princess and an Octopus) won the Junior Prix Goncourt.

 But there is another side to Claveloux’s skills, which first appeared in print in 2003 with an adult version of Beauty and the Beast, which she was at the same time illustrating for a children’s version.
 Two other highly original and imaginative volumes appeared – a dark Parisian tale set in the 1900s, and a collection of fairy tales, myths and legends.
-During the same period she produced some striking landscape-style paintings, at the same time sexually explicit and sensually compelling, a selection of which we have included here.
+During this period she produced some striking landscape-style paintings, at the same time sexually explicit and sensually compelling, a selection of which we have included here.

 In October 2008 the arts blog Li-An interviewed Nicole Claveloux about her erotic work; as it says more about her and her inspiration than we ever could we have translated it in full: